mattdistefano/scss-training/readme.md

 #### Parent selector

-Nested selectors may also extend their parent by using the `&` symbol.
+Nested rules may also extend their parent by using the `&` symbol.
 This is useful for creating modifier classes or styling pseudo elements/classes.

 ##### Example